-Domain 1 - Planning and Preparation Domain 2 - The Classroom Environment 1A Demonstrating Knowledge of Content, Pedagogy and Resources Knowledge of content and the structure of the discipline Knowledge of prerequisite relationships Knowledge of content-related pedagogy 1B Demonstrating Knowledge of Students Knowledge of child and adolescent development Knowledge of students' skills, knowledge, and language proficiency Knowledge of students' interests and cultural heritage Knowledge of students' special needs 1C Setting Instructional Outcomes Value, sequence, and alignment Clarity Balance Suitability for diverse learners 1D Designing Coherent Instruction Learning activities Instructional groups Lesson and unit structure 1E Designing Student Assessments Congruence with instructional outcomes Criteria and standards Design of formative assessments Vise for planning 2A Creating an Environment of Respect and Rapport Teacher interaction with students Student interactions with other students 2B Establishing a Culture for Learning Importance of the content Expectations for learning and achievement Student pride in work 2C Managing Classroom Procedures Management of instructional groups Management of transitions Management of materials and supplies Performance of noninstructional duties Supervision of volunteers and paraprofessionals 2D Managing Student Behavior Expectations Monitoring of student misbehavior 2E Organizing Physical Space Safety and accessibility Arrangement of furniture and use of physical resources Domain 3 - Instruction Domain 4 - Professional Responsibilities 3A Communicating with Students Expectations for learning Directions and procedures Explanations of content Use of oral and written language 3B Using Questioning and Discussion Techniques Quality of questions Discussion techniques Student participation 3C Engaging Students in Learning Activities and assignments Instructional materials and resources Grouping of students Structure and pacing 3D Using Assessment in Instruction Assessment criteria Monitoring of students Student self-assessment and monitoring of progress 3E Demonstrating Flexibility and Responsiveness Lesson adjustment Response to students Persistence 4A Reflecting on Teaching Accuracy Use in future teaching 4B Maintaining Accurate Records Student completion of assignments Student progress in learning Noninstructional records 4C Communicating with Families Information about the instructional program Information about individual students Engagement of families in the instructional program 4D Growing and Developing While Participating in a Professional Community Enhancement of content knowledge and pedagogical skills Receptivity to feedback from colleagues Service to the profession 4E Showing Professionalism Integrity and ethical conduct Attendance and service to students Advocacy Decision making Compliance with school and district regulations
+Domain 1 - Planning and Preparation Domain 2 - The Classroom Environment 1A Demonstrating Knowledge of Content, Pedagogy and Resources Knowledge of content and the structure of the discipline Knowledge of prerequisite relationships 1B Demonstrating Knowledge of Students Knowledge of students' skills, knowledge, and language proficiency Knowledge of students' interests and cultural heritage Knowledge of students' special needs 1C Setting Instructional Outcomes Value, sequence, and alignment of curriculum standards Suitability for diverse learners Instructional outcomes are stated as goals 1D Designing Coherent Instruction Learning activities Instructional materials and resources Instructional groups Lesson and unit structure 1E Designing Student Assessments Aligned with instructional outcomes Criteria and standards Design of formative assessments Use for planning 2A Creating an Environment of Respect and Rapport √ Teacher interaction with students √ Student interactions with other students 2B Establishing a Culture for Learning √ Importance of the content √ Expectations for learning and achievement √ Student pride in work 2C Managing Classroom Procedures √ Management of instructional groups √ Management of transitions √ Management of materials and supplies √ Performance of non instructional duties 2D Managing Student Behavior √ Expectations √ Monitoring of student behavior √ Response to student misbehavior 2E Organizing Physical Space √ Safety and accessibility √ Arrangement of furniture and use of physical resources √ Effective use of technology Domain 3 - Instruction Domain 4 - Professional Responsibilities 3A Communicating with Students / Expectations for learning / Directions and procedures / Explanations of content / Use of oral and written language 3B Using Questioning and Discussion Techniques / Quality of questions / Discussion techniques / Student participation 3C Engaging Students in Learning / Activities and assignments / Instructional materials and resources / Grouping of students / Structure and pacing 3D Using Assessment in Instruction / Assessment criteria / Monitoring of students / Student self-assessment and monitoring of progress 3E Demonstrating Flexibility and Responsiveness / Lesson adjustment / Response to students 4A Reflecting on Teaching ✓ Evidence Based ✓ Use in future teaching 4B Maintaining Accurate Records ✓ Instructional records ✓ Non instructional records 4C Communicating with Families ✓ Information about the instructional program ✓ Information about individual students ✓ Engagement of families in the instructional program 4D Growing and Developing While Participating in a Professional Community ✓ Enhancement of content knowledge and pedagogical skills ✓ Receptivity to feedback from colleagues ✓ Service to the profession 4E Showing Professionalism ✓ Ethical conduct ✓ Advocacy ✓ Compliance with school and district regulations

-Evaluation Plan Timeframes
+Appendix B- Evaluation Plan Timeframes and Responsibilities

 The following timelines summarize the various timelines and deadlines referred to throughout the Teacher Evaluation Plan and also contained with the Appendices.
+Evaluations will be completed by March1st.